-The use of instruments of restraint on women during labour, during birth and immediately after birth has been prohibited explicitly, in 2010, by the UN Bangkok Rules.53
+The use of instruments of restraint on women during labour, during birth and immediately after birth has been prohibited explicitly, in 2010, by the UN Bangkok Rules and is reiterated by the revised Standard Minimum Rules.56

 An obstetrician and gynecologist explains: 'Women in labour need to be mobile so that they can assume various positions as needed and so they can quickly be moved to an operating room.
 Having the women in shackles compromises the ability to manipulate her legs into the proper position for necessary treatment.
 The mother and baby's health could be compromised if there were complications during delivery, such as hemorrhage or decrease in fetal heart tones.
-If there were a need for a C-section (caesarean delivery), the mother needs to be moved to an operating room immediately, and a delay of even five minutes could result in permanent brain damage for the baby.'54
+If there were a need for a C-section (caesarean delivery), the mother needs to be moved to an operating room immediately, and a delay of even five minutes could result in permanent brain damage for the baby.'57

-Furthermore, restraints must never be used on a discriminatory basis, and vulnerabilities need to be taken into account regardless of the existence of explicit standards, for example regarding sick or injured detainees, persons with disabilities, minority groups or indigenous peoples.55
+Furthermore, restraints must never be used on a discriminatory basis, and vulnerabilities need to be taken into account regardless of the existence of